Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-blocks.md

 ---
 layout: post
-title: Precourse Weeks 2 and 3, Ruby learning objectives - blocks, procs, lambdas etc.
+title: Precourse Weeks 2 and 3, Ruby learning objectives - blocks
-date: 2019-02-12 23:52 +0000
+date: 2019-02-19 20:29 +0000
 category: makers
-tags: ruby, blocks, procs, lambdas
+tags: ruby, blocks
 ---

 There were some topics in the precourse weeks 2 and 3 [learning